Silisav3/airbnb-superhost/README.md

 ## About

-Explain who has contributed to the repository.
-You can say it has been part of a class you've taken at Tilburg University.
+This group project is part of the course Data Preparation & Workflow Management at Tilburg University.
+The following authors have created and contributed to this repository:
++ Iliana Chlimintza <i.d.chlimintza@tilburguniversity.edu>
++ Tolga Depecik <t.depecik@tilburguniversity.edu>
++ Trang Bui <t.h.t.bui@tilburguniversity.com>
++ Vasileios Syrpas <v.syrpas@tilburguniversity.edu>